fernandolezama/fernandolezama.github.io/publication.md

 ## Refereed Conference Papers (19)

+### 2019

+23. Business Models for Flexibility of Electric Vehicles: Evolutionary Computation for a Successful Implementation

+22. Hybrid-Adaptive Differential Evolution with Decay Function(HyDE-DF) Applied to the 100-Digit Challenge Competition onSingle Objective Numerical Optimization

+21. A Short Review on Data Mining Techniques for Electricity Customers Characterization

+20. A Short Review on Smart Building Energy Resource Optimization

 ### 2018

 19\.
 Lezama, F., Soares, J., and Vale, Z.: A platform for testing the performance of metaheuristics solving the energy resource management problem in smart grids.
 In [Energy Informatics 2018](https://doi.org/10.1186/s42162-018-0046-y) (Suppl 1) :35